 Lavender Care

 You have probably come to this page because you are considering planting Lavender or have already done so and the plant is not doing so well.
 Maybe someone has gifted you with a plant and you want to know how to care for your Lavender plant.
-See detailed growing and care information below.
+See detailed growing and care information below about taking care of Lavender and learn how to grow Lavender plants.

 I will tell you what you need to know to successfully grow and care for this plant in your yard.
-You will learn how to take care of Lavender.
-The following plant care topics and growing tips will be addressed here:
+You will learn how to grow Lavender and how to take care of Lavender.
+The following plant care topics and growing tips will be addressed here teaching you everything about how to care for Lavender:

 Lavender plants are quite resilient, after all, they did come from the sunny Mediterranean region and even some desert regions.
 The thing to keep in mind when growing Lavender is that not all plants are hardy in all locales.
 Tender varieties unless grown as annuals will need to be potted up and overwintered inside.

-You should be able to find one that will work for you.
-Just visit your local garden center to find out what will work in your area and help with choosing a plant if you do not know what planting zone you are in.
+You should be able to find one Lavender that will work for you.
+Just visit your local garden center to find out what grows well in your area plus help with choosing a plant if you do not know what planting zone you are in.

 There are Lavenders that tolerate heat but cannot deal with frost.
-Then there are some that can withstand cold, such as Lavender angustifolia, to temps below zero degrees.
-Choosing the right plant for your area and climate zone is necessary if you plan on a permanent planting outside and want it to successfully come back each year.
+Then there are some that can withstand cold(called hardy Lavender plants), such as Lavender angustifolia, to temps below zero degrees.
+Choosing the right plant for your area and climate zone is necessary if you plan on a permanent planting outside and want it to grow and successfully come back each year.

 The soil needs to be a light sandy mix which allows for good drainage.
 These plants hate "wet feet" and they prefer dry alkaline soils (ph 7.1) over acid ones.
 Look at this picture and pay particular close attention to the soil.